arthurzeras/discourse2notion/README.md

 When get the markdown from Discourse, the url of the images is not filled, receives a sha hash instead, but if checks the html content of the post, we can find this same sha hash inside a `<img>` html tag.

 So, to get the correct image URL, the script uses the sha hash present in markdown to find src of the image tag in html content.

+## Limitations

+It's not possible to use the benefits of some core Node.js features, like asynchronous requests.
+Notion API will returns an [`409`](https://developer.mozilla.org/pt-BR/docs/Web/HTTP/Status/409) error when trying to save multiple posts under the same page.